 - A favorable working condition was made contingent, by words or insinuation, on those sexual requests,

-- The worker was harmed by this conduct, and
+- The worker was harmed by this harassing conduct, and

 - The supervisor’s actions were a substantial factor in that harm.3

-Quid pro quo sexual harassment involves the exchange of sexual favors for workplace benefits.
+Quid pro quo sexually harassing behavior involves the exchange of sexual favors for workplace benefits.
 However, those benefits can take numerous different forms, like:

 - A promotion,